indraneil/Articles/DR_Story.md

 - Each micro-service had its own process around bootstrapping itself into a new region, especially around populating key vaults with certificates and secrets.
 - They had taken different approaches to resiliency (using geo replication, availability zones etc.).
 - There wasn't an automated way to locate the build numbers, and map them to the repositories and release branches for each micro-service that needed to be redeployed in the case of a DR.
-- When doing just compute DRs, different services seemed to take varying amounts of time to start up (up to 5+ hours) and load data.
+- When doing just compute DRs, different services seemed to take varying amounts of time to start up (up to 5+ hours), load data and run data consistency checks.
 - Finally, our services (including monitoring infrastructure) didn't understand the concept of DR or the need for a passive mode.
 So, we often ended up with more writer processes than expected, or the monitoring infrastructure would flag suspicious behavior (new certificate/security groups, capacity fluctuations etc.) which fired alerts and slowed down the DR.

 ### Concerns from leadership